titoBouzout/dom-flair/readme.md

 # Crippling Sorrow Styling

-This goal of this project is to have just one React "meta component" named `Box` to solve any `html` layout issues in intuitive ways without having to think anything about CSS, like lets say `<Box col grow></Box>`.
+This goal of this project is to have just one React "meta component" named `Box` to solve any or most `html` layout issues in intuitive ways without having to think anything about CSS, like lets say `<Box col grow></Box>`.
 That's it.

 It could also help with trivial CSS that can be just named in an attribute, like lets say `<Box capitalize></Box>` to capitalize the `Box` contents.
 It could also be used similarly to styled-components.